 When is it Time to Walk Away?

-You are going to want to walk away from a polyamory triad for the same reasons you would end any other relationship.
+You are going to want to walk away from a polyamory relationship for the same reasons you would end any other relationship.
 It no longer meets your needs or has become toxic in some ways.
 In fact, that can be something of a litmus test.

 For example, simply ask yourself something like this: If this was a monogamous relationship with one person would I continue with things or would I leave?
 Next, consider your answer.
 If you wouldn’t stick with one, there is no reason to stick with two people.
 Jealousy and drama are certainly no way to experience romantic or sexual connections whether it’s with more than one person or not.